Learn All About Gynecomastia in San Diego

 A Word on Board Certification

 You want to be sure that the surgeon you choose has plenty of experience in helping gynecomastia patients, and is board certified in plastic surgery.
-You can rest assured that LJCSC’s plastic surgeons meet the following important standards:
+You can rest assured that LJC’s plastic surgeons meet the following important standards:

 - Doctor is board certified by the American Board of Plastic Surgery